Study: Chocolates can make us look younger

 Scientists from the Cambridge Chocolate Technology believe that they have taken the first step by introducing the world’s first beauty chocolate – Esthechoc.

-The chocolate promises to enrich the skin with antioxidants.
+The chocolate promises to enrich the skin specialist with antioxidants.
 It has 38 calories and contains 70% cocoa combined with two antioxidants – cocoa flavanols and astaxanthin carotenoid.

 Eating antioxidant rich foods like kale or blueberries is often recommended by specialists to fight wrinkles, but imagine a doctor recommending chocolate for wrinkles – researchers call it the new era of chocolates.